 Like netiquette.
 So, the social code of the using a button to compliment content.
 Then, positive affirmation in social media.
 Now, we have a way about this.
 Learn tips here.

 Like Netiquette Rules

-Like Netiquette is the social code of the using the Like button to compliment content.
-The Like Button is a positive affirmation and compliment in social media.
-A written compliment can be included with a like and is considered more genuine.
+A written compliment can be included with a click.
+And so, considered more genuine.
 Netiquette is the social code of the internet.

 Don’t let anyone fool you everyone wants to be liked.
 Make sure that you earn yours.
 Give them to people who earn them as well.
 It’s makes a user feel good.

 Like Netiquette Rules